-- Semester tuition charges allow students to carry up to 18 credit hours each semester. - A tuition overload fee of \$773 is charged for each credit hour over 18 in fall or spring. - Students enrolled in less than 12 credit hour in fall or spring pay part-time tuition of \$773 per credit hour. - Summer courses are offered at a discounted rate.
+- Semester tuition charges allow students to carry up to 18 credit hours each semester. - A tuition overload fee of \$803 is charged for each credit hour over 18 in fall or spring. - Students enrolled in fewer than 12 credit hours in fall or spring pay part-time tuition of \$803 per credit hour as well as a \$7 per credit hour technology fee. - · Summer courses are offered at a discounted rate.

 Senior Citizens: (62 or over and retired) may enroll tuitionfree on a space-available basis.
 Senior citizens must pay applicable course fees and the technology fee.
-Senior citizens cannot enroll in non-traditional or graduate programs.
+Senior citizens cannot enroll in GPS or graduate programs.
 Contact the Admissions Office for details.
 Housing Charges: Unmarried students not living with parents or guardians must room and board on campus.
-Exceptions to this requirement are made for students who are 23 or older by August 31, 2017.
+Exceptions to this requirement are made for students who are 23 or older by August 31, 2018.
 The above housing charges are for double occupancy.
 If single occupancy is requested (and available), there will be a 50% surcharge.
 Laundry facilities are provided for residential students at no additional charge.